Handball player Xenia Hodel and the reactions to her national break - Breaking Latest News

-She no longer plays for the national team because of psychological pressure: Xenia Hodel receives a lot of encouragement and gratitude
+She no longer plays for the national team because of psychological pressure – now Xenia Hodel says: “Some people even thanked me”

 Xenia Hodel has made public why she is no longer playing for the Swiss national handball team.
 This triggered a lot for her.
 How has she experienced the days since then?